 docker:

-However, another requirement of the Coveralls orb is that it expects test coverage reports in LCOV format.
-So to meet that requirement, we’ll make a few more changes to our project.
+Another requirement of the Coveralls orb is that it expects test coverage reports in LCOV format.
+To meet that requirement, just make a few more changes to your project.

 :